AusClimateService/npcp/reports/phase1/phase1_report.md

 </p>

-For the cross validation task, all the bias correction methods also perform similarity (Figure 5.3.2).
+For the cross validation task, all three methods perform similarity (Figure 5.3.2).
 The relative ranking of the methods in terms of the spatial mean absolute error differs depending on exactly which RCM and variable is assessed.
 It does not appear to make much difference whether the data are dynamically downscaled